jdgwf/epub-novel-tools/README.md

 	brew cask install mactex

+**Note:** You'll have to restart your shell for pdflatex to show up for some reason I don't want to research.

 # Progress Tracking
 I've added functionality which will track your word count progress per day.
-A ./Progress directory will be created which will update the progress.tsv every time the script is run (even for just displaying the help).
+A ./Progress directory will be created which will update the progress.tsv every time any progress is saved.
 Additionally, if the python3-matplotlib library is installed it'll create a PNG graph of your progress.
 You can install it by typing:

     sudo apt-get install python3-matplotlib